 Emergency Operations Plan

-The university provides HOP policy 05-506 and the Emergency Operations Plan as an all-hazard emergency management guidance.
+The university provides HOP policy 05-506 and the Emergency Operations Plan (EOP) as an all-hazard emergency management guidance.

-When the need occurs, implementation of this plan requires cooperation, collaboration and information sharing among all university departmentsand any external agencies that may assist the university during major emergencies and disasters.
+When the need occurs, implementation of this plan requires cooperation, collaboration, and information sharing among all university departments and any external agencies that may assist the university during major emergencies and disasters.

 Emergency Operations Center

-The Emergency Operations Center is activated whenever an emergency situation exceeds the capabilities of normal operations and immediate action is required to save and protect lives; coordinate communications; prevent damage to the environment, systems and property; provide essential services; temporarily assign university staff members to perform emergency work; and/or invoke emergency authorizations to procure and allocate resources.
+The Emergency Operations Center (EOC) is activated whenever an emergency situation exceeds the capabilities of normal operations and immediate action is required to save and protect lives; coordinate communications; prevent damage to the environment, systems, and property; provide essential services; temporarily assign university staff members to perform emergency work; and/or invoke emergency authorizations to procure and allocate resources.

 The general roles and responsibilities of the EOC:

-• Determine and prioritize required response actions and coordinate their implementation by working with representatives of emergency services.
+• determine and prioritize required response actions and coordinate their implementation by working with representatives of emergency services

-• Provide resource support for emergency operations.
+• provide resource support for emergency operations

 Emergency Management Committee